The Fatal Shore by Robert Hughes

 V.S.
 Pritchett (1900–1997) was a British essayist, novelist and short story writer.
 He worked as a foreign correspondent for the The Christian Science Monitorand as a literary critic forNew Statesman.
 In 1968 Pritchett was made a Commander of the Order of the British Empire; he was knighted in 1975.
 His body of work includes many collections of short stories, in addition to travelogues, reviews, literary biographies and novels.

-Israel Rosenfield is the author, with Edward B. Ziff, of DNA: A Graphic Guide to the Molecule That Shook the World.
-He is preparing an English translation of Plaisir de jouer, plaisir de penser by Charles Rosen and Catherine Temerson.
-(August 2017)
+Israel Rosenfield is the author, with Edward Ziff, of DNA: A Graphic Guide to the Molecule That Shook the World.
+He is preparing an English translation of Plaisir de jouer, plaisir de penser by Catherine Temerson and Charles Rosen.
+(June 2018)